avian2/jsonmerge/README.rst

 account subschemas under the *properties* keyword at the same level as *allOf*).

-If a merge strategy is not explicitly defined and a *allOf* or *anyOf* keyword is present, *jsonmerge* will raise an error.
+If a merge strategy is not explicitly defined and an *allOf* or *anyOf* keyword is present, *jsonmerge* will raise an error.

-If a merge stragegy is not explicitly defined and a *oneOf* keyword is present, *jsonmerge* will continue on the branch of *oneOf* that validates both *base* and *head*.
+If a merge stragegy is not explicitly defined and an *oneOf* keyword is present, *jsonmerge* will continue on the branch of *oneOf* that validates both *base* and *head*.
 If no branch validates, it will raise an error.

 You can define more complex behaviors by defining for your own strategy that defines what to do in such cases.
-See docstring documentation for the *Strategy* class on how to do that. *get_schema()* however currently provides no support for ambiguous schemas like that.
+See docstring documentation for the *Strategy* class on how to do that.

 Security considerations